What is business blogging? And why does it matter?

 So, we know that business blogging is a marketing strategy that helps companies communicate and connect with their target audience, but that still doesn’t address the key question:

-Well, a company blog helps deliver the one thing that every business in the world wants more of:
+Well, it's simple.
+A company blog helps deliver the one thing that every business in the world wants more of:

 Most people don’t realise this.
-They think blogging is all about fluffy branding and vanity metrics.
-It’s not.
+They think blogging is all about fluffy branding and vanity metrics, like how many likes and retweets an article generated.

 Blog posts generate revenue.
 That's why blogging is an essential marketing strategy, especially for smaller businesses with no advertising budget.